Ahmad Fakri Saarani: Senior

-Fakri made his senior debut in 0–0 draw against Kenya on 12 August 2009 coming off from the bench.
-In November 2010, Malaysia coach, K. Rajagobal called up Fakri for the 2010 AFF Suzuki Cup, but he was later ruled up by injury during the 2010 Asian Games.
-He was later replaced by Ashari Samsudin.
+Fakri made his senior debut in 0–0 draw against Kenya on 12 August 2009, coming off from the bench.
+In November 2010, Malaysia coach K. Rajagobal called up Fakri for the 2010 AFF Suzuki Cup, but he was ruled out by injury during the 2010 Asian Games.
+He was replaced by Ashari Samsudin.

 He was selected by Malaysia coach, K. Rajagobal for 2012 AFF Suzuki Cup campaign.
 However, he only came in as a substitute in Group B match against Indonesia.

 Personal life

-Fakri has a younger sister, Nur Haniza Saarani playing for the Malaysia women's football team.
+Fakri has a younger sister, Nur Haniza Saarani, playing for the Malaysia women's football team.